jindrichmynarz/dissertation/parts/introduction.md

 Therefore, *"search and matchmaking between two business parties over the current Web are still very time-consuming if [...] information from multiple sources needs to be combined to assess the relevance or execute the query"* ([Radinger et al., 2013](#Radinger2013)).
 To improve this situation, the broad goal of this thesis is to contribute to defragmentation of online markets by linking the data communicated between them.
 Having links in between datasets on the Web that are traversable by machines may enable to query the distributed markets as a single virtual market.
-Such virtual market may facilitate for supply and demand to meet in a distributed linked open data infrastructure.
+Such virtual market may facilitate supply and demand to meet in a distributed linked open data infrastructure.

 A fundamental prerequisite to making this happen is to have the data in question openly available in a machine readable format.
 Open access to the data is needed to remove the information asymmetries between the actors in online marketplaces, which introduce unnecessary friction to the process of supply meeting demand.